openwdl/wdl/SPEC.md

 </p>
 </details>

 In this example, the scatter body is evaluated three times - once for each value in `name_array`.
 On a multi-core computer, these evaluations might happen in parallel, with each evaluation running in a separate thread or subprocess; on a cloud platform, each of these evaluations might take place in a different virtual machine.
+Regardless of where an iteration is evaluated, `File` values and paths in its expressions use the workflow's [file system context](#primitive-types).

 The scatter body is a nested scope in which the scatter variable is accessible, along with all of the declarations and call outputs that are accessible in the enclosing scope.
 The scatter variable is *not* accessible outside the scatter body.
 In the preceding example, it would be an error to reference `name` in the workflow's output section.
 However, if the `scatter` contained a nested `scatter`, `name` would be accessible in that nested `scatter`'s body.
 Similarly, calls within the scatter body are able to depend on each other and reference each others' outputs.